fjossinet/fjossinet/README.md

 My name is Fabrice Jossinet.
 I'm biologist, bioinformatician & assistant professor at the University of Strasbourg, France.

-I'm creating visual tools to explore and study non-coding 2D and 3D architectures of RNA molecules.
+I'm creating visual tools to explore and study 2D and 3D architectures of RNA molecules.

 Languages used: Java, Kotlin, JavaFX, Python.